GJG

-The GJG was an American automobile manufactured from 1909 until 1914 by George John Grossman in White Plains, New York.
+The GJG was an American automobile manufactured from 1909 to 1914 by George John Grossman in White Plains, New York.
 It was assembled from imported components, which included a "Renault-type" 26 hp or 40 hp four-cylinder engine.
-The smaller-engined car was called the Junior and the larger the Senior and the latter was available with either "cruiser torpedo", "Carryall" or "pirate runabout" bodywork.
+The smaller-engined car was called the Junior, and the larger the Senior.
+The latter was available with either "Cruiser Torpedo", "Carryall" or "Pirate Runabout" bodywork.

 Grossman closed the company in 1914 as he said it was no longer making money.